-The answer to this question is acclimatization.
-It is a crucial aspect for all mountaineers.
+Acclimatization is a crucial aspect for all mountaineers.

-Commonly known as AMS or altitude sickness, starts from 3000 meters above the sea level.
+Commonly known as AMS or altitude sickness, starts from 3000 meters above sea level.
 Anyone who ascends too quickly without giving the body to adjust to the changes in oxygen can suffer from Altitude sickness.

 This might affect everyone differently and at a different altitude.
-However, people living near the sea level, like citizens from the UK, Japan, Netherlands, and Singapore might get altitude sickness very quickly, even when they are below 3000 meters.
+However, people living near the sea level, like citizens from the UK, Japan, Netherlands, and Singapore, might get altitude sickness very quickly, even when they are below 3000 meters.

-The factor causing Altitude sickness is
+The Factor Causing Altitude Sickness is

 You need to be rescued before the risk of Acute Mountain Sickness, which may cost your life.
 To reduce the risk of getting AMS, you first need to understand the signs and symptoms of AMS to ask for help.